 I first set foot on the campus of Altimira Middle School as a grown-up a few weeks ago, when I introduced Reschool Yourself at the weekly staff meeting.
 Afterward, I stuck my head into the gym and watched the kids run around in their P.E. uniforms, a flood of memories of relays and tumbling and square dancing came back.
 Without warning, I felt tears welling up.
 It was bizarre, because I hadn’t realized that my middle school memories still carried such a strong emotional charge.
 Clearly, there would be some psychological processing in my future.

 This Monday morning, I took a walk around campus before meeting the sixth grader I’d be shadowing for the next few days.
 The campus looks almost the same as it did in the early 90s, and probably well before that.
 The biggest difference is that half the portables where I’d had most of my classes in 6th and 8th grades are now gone, and a new cafeteria stands in their place.
-The school now also has more tables in “the plaza” where kids hang out during break and lunch, so kids can opt to sit in tight clusters as well as stand with their heads together, like cattle in a patch of shade.
+The school now also has more tables in “the plaza” where kids hang out during break and lunch, so kids can choose to sit in tight clusters or stand with their heads together, like cattle in a patch of shade.
 Just walking around campus continued to trigger memories from almost 20 years ago.
 The steps where I’d had a major fight one morning with a friend and didn’t speak to her again until the following year.
 The computer lab where I’d learned to type “the quick brown fox jumped over the lazy dogs” over and over.
-The bus circle where I’d waited to leave for a five-day Outdoor Ed trip.
+The bus circle where I’d waited to leave for a five-day Outdoor Education trip.

 I became a sixth grader in 1991, just as junior high schools were being converted into middle schools, much to my chagrin.
 Right on the brink of becoming a big sixth grader and top dog at my elementary school, I instead had to become a little sixth grader at Altimira.
 I remember how huge the campus had seemed at first, and how foreign it was to have seven classes in a day and multiple teachers instead of building a relationship with one teacher and one set of classmates.
 I remember how being popular — or at least avoiding being unpopular — suddenly became more important than anything else.
 Even as a grown-up, I felt apprehensive about reentering this culture.
 I wondered if I’d have anyone to eat lunch with and already missed my elementary school fan club.